4bdullah7eeshan/odin-rock-paper-scissors/README.md

 - Play 5 rounds by calling playRound 5 times.
     - Hint: When you assign a function call to a variable, the return value of that function is assigned to the variable.
 Accessing the variable afterward will only provide the assigned value; it doesn’t recall the function.
 You need to recall the choice functions to get new choices for each round.
     - Re-work your previous functions or create more helper functions if necessary.
 Specifically, you may want to change the return values to something more useful.

+- declare 2 vars to store choices
+- get comp choice & store it
+- get user choice & store it
+- while round count is not 5, play the rounds
+- declare final result...